 - Network Layer Firewalls.

 - Continuous Training on Operational Practices.

 The above features are just a few of the features that make the security features of our PERFEQTA cloud the first of its class.
-You can find a complete list of our security features here.

 Our software has been created through the culmination of Productive Technologies & Sigma Blood Systems.
 Because of this we don’t just keep your information safe but our software keeps you in compliance with: